vinferrer/OHBM_2020/index.md

 # [Dataset](#dataset)

-87 participants (26 PDCN and 33 PD-MCI and 28 HC) were recruited and scanned in Siemens Trio 3T MR scanner with 32 channel head coils.
+87 participants (26 PD-CN and 33 PD-MCI and 28 HC) were recruited and scanned in Siemens Trio 3T MR scanner with 32 channel head coils.
 A battery of neuropsychological tests was taken by each individual to diagnose PD-MCI according to MDS task force guidelines (level II) [^1].
 PD patients were under anti-parkinsonian medication during the study
 ![](./images/dataset.jpg){:width="100%"}
 **Figure 1: Dataset structure.
 Motion based censoring was done after Functional preprocessing eliminating the subjects with more than 20% of censored volumes.
-After motion based censoring, 21 HC, 21 PDCN and, 23 PD-MCI subjects remained**
+After motion based censoring, 21 HC, 21 PD-CN and, 23 PD-MCI subjects remained**

 # [Acqusition and Preprocessing](#preprocessing)